JohnDakin749/Library-Management-System-with-Django/README.md

 # Library-Management-System-with-Django
-This is a Library Management System Website devwlopd with Django Framework
+This is a Library Management System Website developd with Django Framework